Chia-Network/chia-blockchain/.github/ISSUE_TEMPLATE/support.md

 ---
 name: Support
-about: Create a support-related issue.
+about: You probably don't want to do this!
+Instead, you should open a Discussion!
-title: "[help]"
+title: "[HELP]"
-labels: Support
+labels: support
 assignees: ''

 ---

 **Describe the issue**
 PLEASE NOTE!: The issue tracker is NOT a place to seek general support.
 You are better served starting a conversation in the Discussions area at https://github.com/Chia-Network/chia-blockchain/discussions or in the Keybase.io #support channel.
-If you create a support request here, it may or may not receive a response before being closed, and we cannot guarantee a timely response, or one at all.
+If you create a support request here that is not related to a bug or development issue, it will be closed and/or converted to a Discussion instead.
 In the event that your issue is deemed to be the result of a bug, we will endeavor to review and update it accordingly as such instead of closing it.

 **To Reproduce**
 Steps that led up to your issue.